benji6/combinators-js/README.md

 ## Definitions

-Here are the included combinators with their definitions (they are compiled to standard functions so will run in any JS evironmment):
+Here are the included combinators with their definitions:

 ```javascript
 const B = a => b => c => a(b(c))